 Australian Art Events Foundation Board Members

-Lara Solomons is a Senior Associate in the Corporate M&A team at leading Australian law firm Clayton Utz with broad ranging experience across high-profile transactions for major Australian and international clients.
-She has been recognised in the industry as a finalist for the Lawyers Weekly Women in Law Awards and the Australasian Law Awards.
-She also advises not-for-profit boards and is currently completing a Masters of Law at Columbia University in New York.
+Lara Solomons is a Senior Associate in the Corporate M&A team at leading Australian law firm, Clayton Utz, and has extensive experience in high-profile transactions for major Australian and international clients.
+She is currently completing a Master of Law at Columbia University in New York.
+She has been recognised as a finalist for the Lawyers Weekly Women in Law Awards and the Australasian Law Awards.
+Lara is also a member of the AGNSW Atelier foundation and advises not-for-profit boards.
 Lara is passionate about enriching Sydney’s arts and cultural landscape and making it more accessible to broader audiences.
-She recently joined the Board of Art Month and is a member of the AGNSW Atelier foundation.

 Art Month Sydney Founders